 To configure parameters and view statistics, connect the switch to a terminal, such as a PC or UNIX workstation, using terminal emulation software.
 This connection can be made directly to the serial port of the switch through a modem, or over a network through Telnet.
-For information about connecting a terminal to the switch, see the OmniSwitch 6250/6450 Getting Started Guide.
+For information about connecting a terminal to the switch, see the OmniSwitch Hardware Users Guide.

 Note.
-If you are using an OmniSwitch 6250, 6450 switch in a stacked configuration, you must be connected to the console port of the primary switch.
-For detailed information on primary switch status, refer to the "Managing Stacks" chapter in the OmniSwitch 6250/6450 Hardware Users Guide.
+If you are using an OmniSwitch 6250, 6350, 6450 switch in a stacked configuration, you must be connected to the console port of the primary switch.
+For detailed information on primary switch status, refer to the OmniSwitch Hardware Users Guide.

 Once you are logged in to the switch, configure the switch directly using CLI commands.
 Commands executed in this manner normally take effect immediately.
 The majority of CLI commands are independent, single-line commands and therefore can be entered in any order.
 However, some functions require you to configure specific network information before other commands can be entered.
 For example, before you can assign a port to a VLAN, first create the VLAN.
-For information about CLI command requirements, refer to the OmniSwitch 6250/6450 CLI Reference Guide.
+For information about CLI command requirements, refer to the OmniSwitch 6250/6350/6450 CLI Reference Guide.